RamiB1234/sensor-reading-backend/README.md

 In this project, random sensor readings are generated every 20 seconds and saved to a localDB.
 There is an available `GET` http endpoint that provides the readings that were generated since the previous request.
 The previous request timestamp is stored in a static variable.

 ## Tech Details
+- Continually generates random sensor readings and saves it to a localDB
+- Provides an HTTP end-point (GET) which the front-end will use to consume readings
+- Replies to incoming requests with readings generated since the previous request.

+## Tech Details
 - Project is written in `ASP.NET MVC Core 2` framework.
 Where I applied `MVC Pattern`.
 There is no view component since it's an API project.
 - I applied repository pattern and [Dependency Injection principle](https://en.wikipedia.org/wiki/Dependency_injection)
 - I used `Entity Framework Core` as an `Object Relational Mapper (ORM)`